hpe-storage/python-hpedockerplugin/README.md

 ### Quick Start - Deploy a Production Ready HPE Volume Plugin for Docker on Kubernetes/OpenShift Cluster
 #### Pre-requisites

 1. Install Ansible v.2.5 to v.2.8 only.
-Follow the [Installation Guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) for more details on anisble installtion.
+Follow the [Installation Guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) for more details on ansible installation.
 2. Make sure the path of kubectl or oc binary is available in $PATH env variable
 3. Kubernetes/Openshift should be up and running.
 Please check the following steps on the setup.
-	+ Kubernetes/Openshift cluster should be up and all the nodes in Ready state
+* Kubernetes/Openshift cluster should be up and all the nodes in Ready state

 ```
 [root@cssosbe01-196119 ansible_3par_docker_plugin]# kubectl get nodes -o wide
 NAME              STATUS  ROLES   AGE  VERSION  INTERNAL-IP     EXTERNAL-IP  OS-IMAGE               KERNEL-VERSION              CONTAINER-RUNTIME